humaidkidwai/humaidkidwai/README.md

-# Hi there, I'm Humaid Kidwai 👋
+# Hi, I'm Humaid Kidwai 👋

 I'm a software engineer and researcher with interests at the intersection of Software & Geomatics Engineering.
 I recently defended my MSc thesis in Geomatics / Software Engineering at the University of Calgary.